m-adrien/Freshup/Readme.txt

 -t = tools : net-tools, dnsutils, tcpdump, SSH

 Other options :
--F : force the installation on other distrubutions
+-F = force the installation on other distrubutions
 BE CAREFUL THIS OPTION MAY HAVE UNEXPECTED EFFECT ON THE SYSTEME !

--r : reboot the system at the end of Freshup
+-r = reboot the system at the end of Freshup

+-h = Help : to get some help for these options

 THIS PROGRAM NEED ROOT'S RIGHTS TO WORKS